grgbr/stroll/sphinx/install.rst

 be specified as :

 * one of ``y`` or ``1`` values to enforce a testsuite run (the default);
-* or any other value to values to disable testsuite run enforcement.
+* or any other value to disable testsuite run enforcement.

 The ``CHECK_VERBOSE`` :command:`make` variable given above is passed as-is to the :command:`stroll-utest` command line arguments and may be used to enable